saltstack/salt/doc/topics/installation/freebsd.rst

 Installation
 ============

-Salt is available in binary package form from both the FreeBSD pkgng repository or directly from SaltStack.
+Salt is available in binary package form from both the FreeBSD pkg repository or directly from SaltStack.
 The instructions below outline installation via both methods:

 FreeBSD repo
 ============

-The FreeBSD pkgng repository is preconfigured on systems 10.x and above.
+The FreeBSD pkg repository is preconfigured on systems 10.x and above.
 No configuration is needed to pull from these repositories.

 .. code-block:: shell